Morocco Islamists poised to win parliamentary vote

 TAMPA, Fla.
 President Donald Trump on Monday accused the news media of ignoring attacks by Islamist militants in Europe.

-Ali Anozla, editor of the independent Lakome.com news portal, said the monarchy emerges as the main winner of the election.
-"It now has a lot of time to hold back real reform.

-"PJD should hold the biggest number of portfolios in the next government.
-But how will it be able to govern when the palace holds sweeping prerogatives?" he said.
+But he has pushed through limited reforms to head off a revolt, and the PJD has benefited from a resurgence for Islamists sweeping the region.

-The party has said it will promote Islamic finance though it will steer clear of imposing a strict moral code on society.
-The party, whose deceased founder was a physician of King Mohammed's grandfather, is loyal to the monarchy and backs its role as the supreme religious authority in the country.
+The party has said it will promote Islamic finance though it will steer clear of imposing a strict moral code on society and is loyal to the monarch.

 Announcing the partial count from Friday's election, Interior Minister Taib Cherkaoui told a news conference the PJD was on course to be the biggest contingent in parliament.